hyungui/sense-client/Readme.md

 ### Step 2.
 Clone this repository
-This repository contains the libraries required to utilize *Cochlear Sense API*.
-Copy with the code below or manually download to use.
+This repository contains the libraries required to utilize *Cochlear.ai Sense* API.
+Copy the code below or manually download to use.
 ```
 $ git clone https://github.com/cochlearai/sense-client
 ```